A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Evolving and Scaling: Memory, Contexts, and Environments

-Recent agent systems address this challenge by externalizing memory beyond the prompt and exposing explicit read–write interfaces that decouple storage from reasoning~\citep{artium_memory_multi_agent}.
-Externalized memory enables schema-aware retrieval, versioning, targeted edits, and access control—operations that are difficult or infeasible within prompt-based context alone~\citep{orca_mcp_a2a_memory}.
-Protocol-based interfaces such as the Model Context Protocol~\citep{modelcontextprotocol} and skill-oriented abstractions like Claude Agent Skills~\citep{anthropic_skills} further formalize how agents interact with external state by defining query semantics, update policies, and scope boundaries, thereby improving modularity, auditability, and behavioral safety~\citep{deepengineering_implicit_memory}.
-As environmental complexity increases, persistence becomes unavoidable: user models, system configurations, and task artifacts represent durable state that must remain consistent across sessions while respecting governance constraints such as privacy, permissions, and rollback~\citep{sarin2025memoria, wu2025memory}.
-These demands introduce additional challenges, including schema drift, concurrent updates, and path-dependent evaluation, underscoring the need for principled abstractions that treat memory as a first-class infrastructure for context management in complex, open-world environments.
+Recent agent systems address this challenge by externalizing memory beyond the prompt and exposing explicit read--write interfaces that decouple storage from reasoning~\citep{artium_memory_multi_agent}.
+Externalized memory enables schema-aware retrieval, versioning, targeted edits, and access control---operations that are difficult or infeasible within prompt-based context alone~\citep{orca_mcp_a2a_memory}.
+Protocol-based interfaces such as the Model Context Protocol~\citep{modelcontextprotocol} standardize how agents access external tools and contextual resources, while skill-oriented abstractions such as Claude Agent Skills~\citep{anthropic_skills} package procedural instructions, executable resources, and domain-specific workflows into reusable units.
+Together, these abstractions separate persistent state, environment access, and reusable skills from the transient reasoning context, thereby improving modularity, auditability, and behavioral safety~\citep{deepengineering_implicit_memory}.